← Back to Learn

 Then the replication attempts came in.
 A 2013 meta-analysis and subsequent large-scale studies found that working memory training produced reliable improvements on the trained tasks themselves ("near transfer") but minimal reliable transfer to untrained tasks and virtually no transfer to general cognitive ability like IQ ("far transfer").

-What Actually Transfers
+What Transfers to Real-World Performance

 The picture is not entirely negative.
 Some interventions do show meaningful effects on working memory performance and appear to have real practical value: